-2.-(1) The instrument must include -

-- (a) the information specified in any of the forms mentioned in paragraph 1(1)(a) about the purpose of the instrument and the effect of a lasting power of attorney; - (b) a statement by the donor to the effect that the donor - (i) has read the information mentioned in sub-paragraph (a) (or has had it read to the donor); and

-- (ii) intends the authority conferred under the instrument to mean authority to make decisions on the donor's behalf in circumstances where the donor no longer has capacity; - (c) a statement by the donee (or if there is more than one donee, each of them) to the effect that the donee - (i) has read the information mentioned in sub-paragraph (a) (or has had it read to the donee); and - (ii) understands the duties imposed on a donee of a lasting power of attorney under sections 3 (the principles) and 6 (best interests); - (d) a statement by the replacement donee (if any) or if there is more than one replacement donee, each of them, to the effect that the replacement donee - (i) has read the information mentioned in sub-paragraph (a) (or has had it read to the replacement donee); and - (ii) understands the duties imposed on a donee of a lasting power of attorney under sections 3 (the principles) and 6 (best interests); - (e) a certificate by a person of a prescribed description that, in the person's opinion, at the time when the donor executes the instrument - (i) the donor understands the purpose of the instrument and the scope of the authority conferred under it; - (ii) no fraud or undue pressure is being used to induce the donor to create a lasting power of attorney; and - (iii) there is nothing else which would prevent a lasting power of attorney from being created by the instrument; and - (f) a statement by the person mentioned in sub-paragraph (e) that the person witnessed the donor's execution of the instrument.
+- 2.-(1) The instrument must include - (a) the information specified in any of the forms mentioned in paragraph 1(1)(a) about the purpose of the instrument and the effect of a lasting power of attorney; - (b) a statement by the donor to the effect that the donor - (i) has read the information mentioned in sub-paragraph (a) (or has had it read to the donor); and - (ii) intends the authority conferred under the instrument to mean authority to make decisions on the donor's behalf in circumstances where the donor no longer has capacity; - (c) a statement by the donee (or, if more than one, each of them) to the effect that the donee - (i) has read the information mentioned in sub-paragraph (a) (or has had it read to the donee); and - (ii) understands the duties imposed on a donee of a lasting power of attorney under sections 3 (principles) and 6 (best interests); and - (d) a certificate by a person of a prescribed description that, in the person's opinion, at the time when the donor executes the instrument - (i) the donor understands the purpose of the instrument and the scope of the authority conferred under it; - (ii) no fraud or undue pressure is being used to induce the donor to create a lasting power of attorney; and - (iii) there is nothing else which would prevent a lasting power of attorney from being created by the instrument. - (2) The certificate may not be given by a person appointed as donee under the instrument.